-Although seasonal allergies are more likely to be caused by something outside of the home such as pollen.
-Chronic allergies can be caused by irritants within the home, like cleaning products.
+Although seasonal allergies in dogs are more likely to be caused by something outside of the home, such as pollen, chronic allergies can be caused by irritants within the home, like cleaning products.

-While it’s not uncommon for dogs to react to allergies with runny noses, streaming eyes and sneezes it’s much more likely that they will take the form of a skin problem.
+While it’s not uncommon for dogs to react to allergies with symptoms like runny noses, streaming eyes, and sneezes, it’s much more likely that they will take the form of irritated skin.

 - Head shaking